The Beauty of Balance

-What’s more, most organisations face a myriad of people-related conundrums, such as determining an appropriate level of individual / team autonomy, managing talent pipeline, and so on.
-None of these areas are black or white: they all involve a spectrum of choice.
+What’s more, most organisations face a myriad of people-related conundrums, such as determining an appropriate level of individual / team autonomy, managing talent pipeline and so on.
+None of these areas are black or white.
+They involve a spectrum of choice.

 For an individual contributor, the key goal is to navigate the constraints.
 To find happiness in a world of constantly shifting forces, it’s important to look for joy in the trade-offs and treat each restriction as a challenge.